r3w0p/bobocep/docs/source/section/getting_started.rst

 Forwarder
 +++++++++

-Similarly with Producer, the Forwarder is where you will send your :code:`CompositeEvent` instances beyond :code:`bobocep`.
+The Forwarder is where you will send your :code:`CompositeEvent` instances beyond :code:`bobocep`.
-For this task, you will need to create your own `BoboAction` instance that will perform the tasks you require.
+You will need to create your own `BoboAction` instance that will perform the tasks you require.
 For example, a `BoboAction` that writes the events to file, or sends them to an external system.

 .. code:: python

-    setup.config_forwarder(my_action)
+    setup.config_forwarder(write_to_file_action)

+By default, Forwarder does nothing except send its events to its subscribers.

 Distributed